MdSaifAliMolla/lyanna/README.md

-# lyanna - A e-commerce app
+# lyanna - An e-commerce app

 lyanna is an e-commerce app with a awesome ui and tons of features